World Drug Report: Structure

 The World Drug report is an extensive and comprehensive document.
-The first substantive piece of the report is the preface which is written by the Executive Director of the United Nations Drug Control Programme and gives readers insight into the purposes of publishing this research.
+The first substantive piece of the report is the preface which is written by the executive director of the United Nations Drug Control Programme and gives readers insight into the purposes of publishing this research.
 Next is the explanatory notes which provides readers with definitions of the acronyms and abbreviations within the report.
 In addition, it notes how the United Nations Drug Control Programme distinguished borders in terms of international drug trafficking and that the it measures drug values in United States currency.
 Next is the executive summary, which gives a heavily condensed overview of the findings of the report and includes data and graphs.
 Using the 2014 report as an example, data from the report is formatted in the following way:

 After the preface, explanatory notes, and executive summary, the World Drug Report has two main sections.
-The first section is titled “Research Statistics and Trend Analysis of Illicit Drug Materials” and has several subsections.
+The first section is titled "Research Statistics and Trend Analysis of Illicit Drug Materials" and has several subsections.
 There are subsections for the following categories: global extent of drug use, health and social impacts of drugs, regional drug use trends, overview of opiate data, overview of cocaine data, overview of cannabis data, overview of amphetamine-type stimulant data, and overview of psychoactive substances data.
 The second section is centered around a relevant topic as determined by information compiled in the accumulation of research and data.
-For example, the 2014 report’s second category is titled, “Precursor Control”.
+For example, the 2014 report's second category is titled, "Precursor Control".
 It contains the following subsections: an introduction, a description of precursor chemicals, the potential vulnerability of the chemical industry to the diversion of precursor chemicals, the response from the international community, trends in precursor chemicals, key precursors in the manufacturing of illicit drugs, and concluding remarks.
 After these two main sections, the report contains annexes and a glossary.

 Opioids, which include both heroin and legal pain relievers, were responsible for around two-thirds of drug-related deaths in 2017, World Drug Report revealed on June 26, 2019.
 The number for global opioids users contained within the World Drug Report, some 585,000 people, is more than double the previous estimate.
-The study from the UN Office on Drugs and Crime, also shows that the negative health consequences associated with drugs are more severe and widespread than previously thought, with around 35 million people suffering from drug use disorders and requiring treatment services.
+The study from the UN Office on Drugs and Crime, also shows that the negative health consequences associated with drugs are more severe and widespread than previously thought, with around 35 million people with drug use disorders and requiring treatment services.